bcalvert/StopDiLepCode/RootFiles/PlotReadMe.txt

 Description: All mumu events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s), at least 1 b jet(s), at least 40 GeV of MET

 Channel Number: 7
-Description: All mumu events, inclusive other than being/requiring, diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), at least 1 b jet(s), at least 40 GeV of MET
+Description: All mumu events, inclusive other than being/requiring, diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), at least 1 b jet(s), at least 40 GeV of MET, note blinded channel

 Channel Number: 8
 Description: All mumu events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , both leptons in barrel eta range